Unstructured-IO/unstructured/unstructured/ingest/README.md

 to be checked into CI under test_unstructured_ingest/expected-structured-output/\<folder-name-relevant-to-your-dataset\>.
 So, you'll need to `git add` those json outputs so that `test-ingest.sh` passes in CI.

 The `main.py` flags of --re-download/--no-re-download , --download-dir, --preserve-downloads, --structured-output-dir, and --reprocess are honored by the connector.

+## Adding Destination Data Connectors

+To add a destination connector, refer to [unstructured/ingest/connector/delta-table.py](unstructured/ingest/connector/delta-table.py) as an example, which extends the `BaseDestinationConnector`, and the `WriteConfig`.
+It also shows how an existing data provider can be used for both a source and destination connector.

+Similar to the runner used to connect source connectors with the CLI, destination connectors require an entry in the writer map defined in [unstructured/ingest/runner/writers.py](unstructured/ingest/runner/writers.py).
+This allows any source connector to use any destination connector.

+Regarding the entry in the CLI, destination connectors are exposed as a subcommand that gets added to each source connector parent command.
+Special care needs to be taken here to not break the code being run by the source connector.
+Take a look at how the base runner class is dynamically pulled using the name of the parent CLI command in [unstructured/ingest/cli/cmds/delta_table.py](unstructured/ingest/cli/cmds/delta_table.py).

+Similar tests and examples should be added to demonstrate/validate the use of the destination connector similar to the steps laid out for a source connector.

 ### The checklist: